6. Multiplicative Functionals#

 This implies that under the baseline model the log-likelihood ratio process \(L\) is a super martingale relative to the information sequence \(\{ {\mathfrak A}_t : t\ge 0\}\).

-From the Law of Large Numbers, the population mean is well approximated by a sample average from a long time series.
+From the Law of Large Numbers, a population mean is well approximated by a sample average from a long time series.
 That opens the door to discriminating between two models.
 Under the baseline model, the log likelihood ratio process scaled by \(1/t\) converges to a negative number.
-After changing roles of the baseline and alternative models, we can do an analogous calculation that entails using \({\frac 1 {N_{t+1}} }\) instead of \(N_{t+1}\) as an increment.
-Then the scaled-by-\(1/t\) log likelihood ratio would converge to the expectation of \(- \log N_{t+1}\) under the alternative model that is now in the denominator of the likelihood ratio.
-This limit would be positive under the assumption that the alternative model generated the data.
-These calculations justify selecting between the two models by calculating \(\log L_{t}\) and checking if it is positive or negative.
-This procedure amounts to a special case of the method of maximum likelihood.
+Exchanging changing roles of baseline and alternative models, consider using \({\frac 1 {N_{t+1}} }\) instead of \(N_{t+1}\) as an increment.
+The scaled-by-\(1/t\) log likelihood ratio converges to the expectation of \(- \log N_{t+1}\) under the alternative model that is now in the denominator of the likelihood ratio.
+This limit would be positive under an assumption that the alternative model generates the data.
+Such calculations justify discriminating between the two models by calculating \(\log L_{t}\) and checking if it is positive or negative.
+This procedure amounts to an application of the method of maximum likelihood.

 Thus \(L \log L\) is a sub martingale.
 The expression

-When \({\frac 1 {t}} \log L_{t}\) converges to a negative number , the first probability converges to one.
-In contrast, when \({\frac 1 {t}} \log L_{t}\) converges to a positive number under the alternative probability the second probability converges to one.
+When \({\frac 1 {t}} \log L_{t}\) converges to a negative number under the baseline probability, the first probability converges to one.
+But when \({\frac 1 {t}} \log L_{t}\) converges to a positive number under the alternative probability, the second probability converges to one.
 When the data are generated by the baseline probability model, the Law of Large Numbers implies the former; and when the data are generated by the alternative probability model, the Law of Large Numbers implies the latter.
-There is a direct extension of this analysis under which some other model generates the data.
+This analysis can be extended to situations in which some other model generates the data.

 6.4.
-Factoring multiplicative functionals#
+Factoring a multiplicative functional#

 Following [Hansen and Scheinkman, 2009] and [Hansen, 2012], we factor a multiplicative functional into three multiplicative components having the primitive types Example 6.1, Example 6.2, Example 6.3.
 As in definition Definition 6.1, let \(Y\) be an additive functional, and let \(M = \exp(Y)\).
 Apply a one-period operator \(\mathbb{M}\) defined by